Category UNESCO

 Chiang Mai's Teak Trail map: Buildings, elephants, and logs float down the Ping River.

-The Teak Trail: How Chiang Mai’s Gilded Logging Era is Carving a Path to UNESCO Status
+Chiang Mai Teak Trail UNESCO Heritage: Carving a Path to UNESCO Status

 Chiang Mai’s UNESCO bid transcends ancient moats, repositioning the 19th-century teak trade as "connective tissue."
 This "Teak Trail" of colonial mansions and Burmese-style temples illustrates a global interchange of values, transforming Lanna’s timber wealth into a world-class cultural landscape.